Unveiling Large Language Model Supply Chain: Structure, Domain, and Vulnerabilities: Dataset and LLMSC Construction

-The construction process, summarized in \autoref{alg:llmsc}, begins with parsing package names and their associated version information from a local dataset $\mathcal{D}$.
-Each unique package-version pair is represented as a distinct node in the graph.
-Once the nodes are initialized, we resolve dependencies for each package-version node.
-For dependencies available locally, edges are directly established to link the package to its dependencies.
-For dependencies not found in the local dataset, external APIs $\mathcal{A}$ are queried to fetch the missing metadata.
-If the queried dependency is classified as an LLM-relevant package, a new node will be added to the graph along with the corresponding edge linking it to the dependent package.
-In cases where dependency declarations lack specific version information or dependency data are unavailable locally, the latest version of the package is used as a fallback for resolution, mitigating issues caused by incomplete or ambiguous dependency declarations.
-Finally, we incorporate vulnerability information collected in \autoref{sec:dataset}, creating corresponding vulnerability nodes and affecting relationships.
-The resulting graph comprises 61,965 nodes and 26,736 edges, including 61,785 package-version nodes (56,788 from PyPI and 4,997 from NPM) and 180 unique vulnerabilities, as summarized in \autoref{tab:llmsc}.
-This graph provides a comprehensive representation of the LLM software ecosystem, enabling further analysis of its dependency structures and software supply chain risks.
+The construction process, summarized in \autoref{alg:llmsc}, begins by parsing package names and their associated version information from a local dataset $\mathcal{D}$.
+The methodology represents each unique package-version pair as a distinct node in the graph.
+After initializing the nodes, the process resolves dependencies for each package-version node.
+For dependencies available in the local dataset, the methodology directly establishes edges to link the package to its dependencies.
+When dependencies are not found locally, we query the \texttt{Libraries.io} API~\cite{librariesio} to fetch the missing metadata.
+If the queried dependency is classified as an LLM-relevant package, the process adds a new node to the graph and creates the corresponding edge linking it to the dependent package.
+For cases where dependency declarations lack specific version information or when dependency data are unavailable locally, we use the latest version of the package as a fallback to mitigate issues caused by incomplete or ambiguous dependency declarations.

+The final LLMSC comprises two complementary representations: the \textit{versioned graph} and the \textit{normalized graph}.
+The versioned graph captures all unique package-version pairs and their version-specific dependencies, resulting in a detailed structure with 123,992 nodes and 685,660 edges for PyPI, and 89,077 nodes and 134,421 edges for NPM.
+However, this level of granularity introduces a significant number of isolated nodes (51,893 for PyPI and 2,832 for NPM), which are primarily caused by version proliferation and disconnected versions.
+To address this, the normalized graph consolidates all versions into a single node representing the latest version of each package.
+This reduces the number of nodes and edges while significantly lowering the number of isolated nodes (to 2,283 for PyPI and 1,073 for NPM), providing a cleaner and more compact representation of the ecosystems.
+Together, these two representations enable a comprehensive analysis of software dependency structures, balancing fine-grained version-specific details with a simplified view for high-level insights.